 Tools presented in this book break down the campaign planning process into distinct steps, each covering one element of a final campaign plan: campaign objectives, message, tactics, and so on.
-This is how the difficult and complex task of campaign development is made simpler-without simplifying the campaign plan produced as the result of this process.

-The campaign plan is the final product of the planning process, but in a way, the process is more important than the result.
-Sometimes, unforeseen events drastically change the environment in which the campaign is implemented, new opportunities arise, threats materialize, or hidden weaknesses suddenly surface, rendering the campaign plan obsolete.
+This is how the events drastically change the environment in which the campaign is implemented, new opportunities arise, threats materialize, or hidden weaknesses suddenly surface, rendering the campaign plan obsolete.
 But the information gathered using various tools as part of the planning process equips us with strategic skills that allow us to read and understand the changing environment, adapt to it, and respond quickly and adequately.